 - Convicted and sent to prison, and the sentence was 180 days or more

 - Falsely testified to obtain benefits under the U.S. immigration laws

 - Convicted of two or more gambling-related offenses

-- Can demonstrate that removal would result in exceptional and extremely unusual hardship to his or her immediate family members (limited to the alien’s spouse, parent, or child) who are either U.S. citizens or lawful permanent residents.
-The "exceptional and extremely unusual hardship” sets a high standard that is decided on a case-by-case basis.
+In addition, you should also show that removal would result in exceptional and extremely unusual hardship to your family members.
+But this factor applies only to the applicant's qualifying relatives.
+This includes spouses, parents, or children who are U.S. citizens or lawful permanent residents.
+The "exceptional and extremely unusual hardship" standard is high, and the courts determine it on a case-by-case basis.
+Factors include:

-A non-permanent resident who has suffered battery or been forced to endure extreme cruelty by a spouse or parent who is a U.S. citizen or permanent legal resident may also file an application for cancellation of removal if they are placed in removal proceedings.
+A nonpermanent resident placed in removal proceedings may also apply for cancellation of removal if they have suffered battery or were forced to endure extreme cruelty by a spouse or parent who is a U.S. citizen or permanent legal resident.
 An applicant filing for this discretionary benefit must also show that:

-- They have maintained continuous physical presence in the U.S. for at least 3 years;
+- They have maintained a continuous physical presence in the U.S. for at least three years.

-- They are not inadmissible or deportable under the immigration laws for committing any offenses ranging from marriage fraud to aggravated felonies;
+- They are not inadmissible or deportable under the immigration laws for committing any criminal record ranging from marriage fraud to aggravated felonies.

-- Their removal would result in extreme hardship to them or their child who is the child of a U.S. citizen or lawful permanent resident; or the applicant is a child whose removal would result in extreme hardship to either themselves or their parent; and
+- Their removal would result in extreme hardship to them or their child who is the child of a U.S. citizen or lawful permanent resident, or the applicant is a child whose removal would result in extreme hardship to either themselves or their parent.

 - They deserve a favorable exercise of the immigration judge's discretion in granting their application.